 When planning a website, it will pay off to ask around and figure out what your friends and family would expect on a website like yours.
 For a restaurant, I think we can agree on the following things that need to be on your website:

 - Your address (and more).
-This is obviously the most important element: people need to know where you are.
+This is obviously the most important element: people need to know where you are located.
 There is more than one way to share your address with your (potential) guests.

 - Photos of the interior.
 If I’m going to spend my money in your establishment, I want to know I’ll have a cozy evening and a nice table to sit at.

 - Your menu.
-Not your website menu, but a list of all the food you’ll possibly be serving me at a certain price.
+Not your website menu, but a list of all the food and drinks you’ll possibly serve me at a certain price.

 - Client testimonials.
 All the good stuff people tell me about your place.